-Objective of Goal Defined Action Task Under Goal General Plan or SDAT Reference Responsible Department Milestones Progress Comments Goal 9 - Enhance housing opportunit Goal 9 - Enhance housing opportunities in Sebastopol and, when possible, provide assistance to housing projects. de assistance to housing projects.
-9.1 Encouragement of Jobs and Housing in Sebastopol Housing Chapter 11: All Goals established under sections A thru I. [Pg.11- 1 thru 11-18] 9.1.
-Encourage Employment Opportunities as well as Housing Opportunities (Need for 3.1.1 Assisted living facilities or graduated living facilities) Planning Department 5.1.6 Encourage housing in the downtown core and commercial district to include all stages 9.1.2 of life cycles Planning Department 9.1.3 Engage with community on housing issues and suggested review of City policies to 9.1.3 facilitate a positive jobs/housing balance Planning Department 9.1.
-9.1.4 Review potential policies to increase requirements for housing in the downtown core Planning Department
+Objective of Goal Defined Action Task Under Goal General Plan or SDAT Reference Fiscal Year to 2016-17 Accal Year to 2018-19 pilsh to 2018-19 pilsh to 2019-20 pilsh to 2020-21 Budget Allocation Responsible Department Milestones Progress Comments 9.1 Encouragement of Jobs and Housing in Sebastopol Housing Chapter 11: All Goals established under sections A thru I. [Pg.11-1 thru 11-18] 9.1.1 Encourage Employment Opportunities as well as Housing Opportunities (Need for Assisted living facilities or graduated living facilities) Planning Department New General Plan includes policies that address this issue.
+9.1.2 Encourage housing in the downtown core and commercial district to include all stages of life cycles Planning Department New General Plan includes policies that address this issue.
+9.1.3 Engage with community on housing issues and suggested review of City policies to facilitate a positive jobs/housing balance Council Subcommittee 9.1.4 Review potential policies to increase requirements for housing in the downtown core Planning Department New General Plan includes policies that address this issue.